paulbradshaw/Rintro/html/readme.md

 Rather than clicking on the 'Knit' button, you may need to automate the process by using R code.

-[The `rmarkdown` package](https://rmarkdown.rstudio.com/docs/) is a good place to start: this can be used to convert your R notebook into a HTML webpage.
+[The `rmarkdown` package](https://rmarkdown.rstudio.com/docs/) is a good place to start: this can be used to convert your R notebook into a HTML webpage, by using its `render()` function.

 Here's an example of some code with uses the `render()` function from that package to create a HTML webpage from a specified R Markdown (.Rmd) file: